wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-runbook-execution.md

 You can use the following steps to display the Automation Dashboard.

-1. In the Azure Management Portal, select **Automation** and then then click the name of an automation account.
+1. In the Azure Classic Management Portal, select **Automation** and then then click the name of an automation account.
 1. Select the **Dashboard** tab.

 ### Runbook Dashboard